core-wg/wg-materials/ietf109/core-109-summary.md

 It seems reasonable to allow pmin == pmax.
 It's still open if and how this should support the presence of proxies, that are not used in LwM2M but have to be assumed in REST as scope of CoRE.

-There will be more discussion at the next series of CoRE interim meetings.
+There will be more discussion at the next series of CoRE interim meetings, framed around the larger end-to-end vs hop-by-hop topic.

 ## Fasor